SlyCodePanda/CLI_ToDoList/README.md

 I will likely build on the base features further in the future with the more I learn.

 ## Requirements
-Works on both Windows and Linux command lines.<br>
+Works on both Windows (e.g Anaconda Prompt) and Linux terminals.<br>
 This script uses **Python 3**, and also requires the **colorama** module to be installed.<br>
 Colorama can be installed using ```sudo pip install colorama```.